Burnet R. Maybank

-Burnet Rhett Maybank (March 7, 1899 – September 1, 1954) was a three-term US senator, the 99th governor of South Carolina, and mayor of Charleston, South Carolina.
-He was the first governor from Charleston since the American Civil War (1861-1865) and one of only twenty people in United States history to have been elected mayor, governor, and United States senator.
+Burnet Rhett Maybank (March 7, 1899 – September 1, 1954) was a three-term U.S. senator, the 99th governor of South Carolina, and mayor of Charleston, South Carolina.
+He was the first governor from Charleston since the American Civil War (1861-1865) and one of twenty people in United States history to have been elected mayor, governor, and United States senator.
 During his tenure in the Senate, Maybank was a powerful ally of President Franklin D. Roosevelt.
 His unexpected death on September 1, 1954, from a heart attack, led to Strom Thurmond being elected senator.

 Early life and family

 Maybank was born in Charleston, South Carolina, into one of the city's most prominent and wealthy families.
-He was the direct descendant of five former South Carolina governors: Thomas Smith, Rawlins Lowndes, Robert Gibbes, James Moore and William Aiken, Jr. Additionally, he was related to U.S. Senator Robert Barnwell Rhett.
+He was the direct descendant of five former South Carolina governors: Thomas Smith, Rawlins Lowndes, Robert Gibbes, James Moore and William Aiken, Jr. Additionally, he was a great-grandson of U.S. Senator Robert Barnwell Rhett.
 Maybank graduated from the Porter Military Academy (now known as Porter-Gaud) and went on to earn a degree from the College of Charleston.
 He served in the United States Navy during World War I.

 Burnet Maybank was born to Dr. Joseph Maybank VI and Harriet Lowndes Rhett, the first of ten.
 He married Elizabeth deRosset Myers on June 28, 1923.
 They had three children: a son, Burnet, and two daughters, Elizabeth and Roberta.
 After the death of his first wife Maybank remarried, but the second marriage produced no children.
 His son, Burnet R. Maybank Jr., later held the office of lieutenant governor of South Carolina, as well as serving as a legislator in the General Assembly and as candidate for governor.